 - Midbrain.
 The midbrain extends from the mammillary bodies to the pons inferiorly; it is composed of two bulging fiber tracts, the cerebral peduncles, which convey descending and ascending impulses.

 - Corpora quadrigemina.
-Dorsally located are four rounded protrusions called the corpora quadrigemina because they remind some anatomist of two pairs of twins; these bulging nuclei are reflex centers involved in vision and hearing.
+Dorsally located are four rounded protrusions called the corpora quadrigemina because they remind some anatomists of two pairs of twins; these bulging nuclei are reflex centers involved in vision and hearing.

 - Pons.
 The pons is a rounded structure that protrudes just below the midbrain, and this area of the brain stem is mostly fiber tracts; however, it does have important nuclei involved in the control of breathing.